andersensam/convert2rhel-satellite-ansible/convert2rhel/README.md

 ## Other Design Considerations
 When creating Job Templates from the provided playbooks, it is recommended to increase the verbosity to at least `1 (Verbose)`.

+Additionally, while the above variables can be defined at the Job Template level, creating them as Surveys at the Workflow Template level is recommended.